The Gyotoku Bird Observatory is a 56-hectare natural habitat for

 picture window for viewing the expansive wildlife protection area.

-On Sunday afternoons and national holidays at 1:30, there is a group
+On Sunday afternoons and national holidays at 1:30, there was a group

 bird watching tour of the normally

-restricted special bird sanctuary zone, which you should sign up for in
+restricted special bird sanctuary zone, which you could sign up for in

 advance on the 2nd floor of the observatory building (please see my